 Sunday long runs start at 8:00am unless other times have been arranged by members texting each other or other means.
 These Port Coquitlam runs start at the parking lot and washrooms where Victoria Drive and Cedar Drive meet.
 The running routes follow the dykes around the Pitt River and other sections of the PoCo Trail as well as the Minnekhada Loop.
 The scenery makes for a spectacular backdrop for an early morning run!

 The workouts usually last between one and three hours, taking in distances between 10km and 35km.
 Pacing depends on the training goals of members however there is usually someone there to match up with.
 These sessions offer a great opportunity to improve fitness for longer events such as the half or full marathon.
 Unlike the Mundy Park workouts, the route is almost entirely flat, allowing for faster paces to be maintained.
 We vary the format of the Sunday runs.
 Sometimes we will do “long and steady”, other times we will finish fast, and on other occasions we will throw in some Fartlek interval training.
 For those beginning distance training, there are opportunities to turn back early if the full distance is too much.

 Our trail runs are not scheduled into our regular calendar, and are usually arranged ad-hock by our club members.
-Be sure to look up the MeetUp calendar so as not to miss out!
+For more information about ongoing trail runs, please contact Steve Chapman at

 Trail runs tend to be longer and slower, with a focus on conditioning for longer distances (such as Ultra-Marathons).
 Runs may last anything from 2 to 8 hours, take in distances up to 50km and have substantial changes in elevation.
 As we cover such large distances, they provide a great opportunity to explore the beautiful trails and scenery that surrounds us in this part of the world.
 As we are spoilt for choice in this respect, it is unlikely that routes will be repeated that often.